 Some cataract surgery complications occur a long time after the procedure.

 For example, a detached retina can occur months or years after a perfectly successful cataract procedure.
 If you suddenly begin seeing floaters or flashes of light (symptoms of retinal detachment) at any time after cataract surgery, consult your optometrist immediately.

 Droopy eyelid (ptosis).

-If you notice these or other unusual symptoms after cataract surgery, consult your optometrist for evaluation and treatment.
+If you notice these or other unusual symptoms after cataract surgery, consult your surgeon or optometrist for evaluation and treatment.

 Vision problems after cataract surgery

 If you have any problem with sensitivity to sunlight after cataract surgery, spectacles with photochromic lenses, which darken automatically to UV rays, often can provide relief.